City of Bunbury

 The City of Bunbury is a local government area in the South West region of Western Australia, covering an area of 65.7 km2 along the coast about 180 km south of Perth, the capital of Western Australia.
-The City of Bunbury is one of four local governments comprising the Greater Bunbury sub-region.
+The City of Bunbury is one of four local governments comprising the Greater Bunbury urban area.
 As at the 2016 Census, the City of Bunbury had an estimated population of almost 32,000.

 History

 The Municipality of Bunbury was established on 21 February 1871.
 It absorbed part of the abolished Bunbury Road District, which had surrounded the municipality, on 20 January 1950, leading to the formation of a new Suburban Ward.
 It gained town status on 1 July 1961, becoming the Town of Bunbury, and assumed its current name when it was granted city status on 8 October 1979.

+Indigenous people

+The City of Bunbury is located on the traditional land of the Wardandi (also spelled Wadandi) people, of the Noongar nation.

 Wards

 The town has 12 councillors and no wards.
 Each councillor serves a four-year term, and half-elections are held every two years.
 The mayor is directly elected.